blaze/odo/docs/source/datashape.rst

     >>> into(pd.DataFrame, 'accounts.csv',
     ...      dshape='var * {name: string, balance: float64}')

-This removes all of the guessword from the ``into`` heuristics and.
+This removes all of the guesswork from the ``into`` heuristics.
 This can be necessary in tricky cases.